mParticle/docs/src/pages/developers/partners/kit-integrations/javascript-kit/index.md

 Kits should implement this interface when their underlying service has the notion of a user with attributes.

 ### Unit/Integration Tests
 We use the popular frameworks [Mocha](https://mochajs.org/)/[Should](https://shouldjs.github.io/) to test our integrations.
-Following a live example such as [Optimizely](https://github.com/mparticle-integrations/mparticle-javascript-integration-optimizely/tree/master/test) is a great way to get started testing your integration before performing end to end testing.
+Following a live example such as [Optimizely](https://github.com/mparticle-integrations/mparticle-javascript-integration-optimizely/tree/master/test) is a great way to get started testing your integration before performing end-to-end testing.
 Some key things to point out:

 * Inside of `test/tests.js`, you should stub all methods on your SDK that are called in your integration in the `MockXYZForwarder` section.
 * We recommend that you have a test for every method you stub above, and test for if the method was called, in addition to ensuring the event data is properly being processed.
 * Open `test/boilerplate/index.html` to run your tests and debug.

-## End to End Testing
+## End-to-End Testing
 Included in the dependencies of the example repo that you cloned is a framework that allows you to test the mappings you've made to your SDK.
 With this, you can confirm the proper network events are triggered when you log mParticle methods that you mapped.
-Follow the steps below to properly set up your test app to perform end to end testing of your integration before submitting it to mParticle for review and next steps.
+Follow the steps below to properly set up your test app to perform end-to-end testing of your integration before submitting it to mParticle for review and next steps.

 1. Update `test/end-to-end-testapp/settings.js` to include any required  settings for SDK initialization.
 Common settings include an `apiKey` that your customers use in order to send it to the proper integration.
 2. In your terminal, in the root of the `integration-builder`, run `npm run testEndToEnd`.
 This will build a file that includes your built integration, as well as the settings from step 1 above.
 A very basic node server will start, and a browser window will open loading the test app as well as your integration and settings that were just built.